PickNikRobotics/beta_moveit_website/_posts/2019-09-20-moveit-workshop-macau.md

 <p align="center"><img src="/assets/images/blog_posts/moveit_macau_2019/moveit-macau-2019-logo.png" alt="Moveit Macau 2019"></p>

 The first annual MoveIt Workshop 2019 Macau will be on Saturday, November 2, 2019, the day after ROSCon.
-Sponsored by PickNik Consulting, it is an informal day of presentations, panel discussions, and hands-on training of latest MoveIt features from some of the top thinkers in the ROS community.
+Sponsored by Amazon Web Services (AWS) and PickNik Robotics, it is an informal day of presentations, panel discussions, and hands-on training of latest MoveIt features from some of the top thinkers in the ROS community.
 Some topics to be covered include:

 * MoveIt 2 Progress and Direction
 * Intel's Work on MoveIt and ROS2 Grasping